 The Florida School for the Deaf and the Blind (FSDB) English for Speakers of other Languages (ESOL) and English Language Learners (ELL) program began in 1989, when a large number of students enrolled whose families were not native English users.
 Early on, FSDB recognized the need to meet the unique language needs of these students and their families, and in response implemented the ESOL/ELL program.
 One year later, the Florida Consent Decree was passed by the state legislature, and all districts were ordered to provide such services.
 We are proud that FSDB was in the forefront of serving children with special language needs.

 The goal of the ESOL/ELL program is to foster and support cross-cultural understanding while helping students who are deaf/hard of hearing learn English and American Sign Language (ASL), and students who are blind/visually impaired learn English and braille.
-The ESOL/ELL program currently has three language facilitators and 10 translators specializing in Arabic, French, Haitian Creole, and Spanish.
+The ESOL/ELL program currently has three language facilitators and 10 translators specializing in Arabic, French, German, Haitian Creole, Spanish and Russian.

 The ESOL/ELL Program: